 The salary for this program is competitive with similar residency programs nationwide.
 The resident is entitled to all benefits provided to full-time University of Arizona appointed personnel.
 Funds may be provided to help offset travel expenses to selected state and national meetings.

-The University of Arizona Oncology Residency Program does not participate in the ASHP-Associated Pharmacy Online Residency Centralized Application Service (PhORCAS) or the National Matching Service (NMS) at this time.
+The University of Arizona Oncology Residency Program participates in the ASHP-Associated Pharmacy Online Residency Centralized Application Service (PhORCAS) for applications and the National Matching Service (NMS) for the residency matching process.

-Please submit the following REQUIRED documents via email to Dr. McBride at Ali.McBride@bannerhealth.com by JANUARY 15th, 2018:
+Please submit the following REQUIRED documents through the PhORCAS system by JANUARY 15th:

 - Letter of Intent